Olivet Gardens of Cypress Lawn Memorial Park: History

 A branch line of the San Francisco and San Mateo Electric Railway was completed for Mount Olivet in 1898.
 By that time, the debate on keeping cemeteries within San Francisco had begun to trend toward relocating the dead, and the development of Mount Olivet and Cypress Lawn in Colma was given as evidence that community "will probably be made the receptacle for all the dead of [San Francisco] in the very near future."
 The San Francisco Board of Supervisors passed a measure in 1902, banning new interments within city limits.

 The oldest buildings onsite include the stone chapel (1896) and columbarium (1915), both designed by William H. Crim Jr.

-There are two large memorials at Olivet: one dedicated to the Sailors' Union of the Pacific by Governor Earl Warren in 1946 in memory of the 6,000 United States Merchant Marine sailors who died in World War II, and another named "Showman's Rest", erected by the Showfolks of America in 1945.
+There are two large memorials at Olivet.
+One is dedicated to the Sailors' Union of the Pacific by Governor Earl Warren in 1946 in memory of the 6,000 United States Merchant Marine sailors who died in World War II.
+Another is named "Circus Showfolks of America Memorial" and "Showman's Rest", erected by the Showfolks of America commissioned in 1945 by the Showfolks of America after it started holding annual meetings in San Francisco.

 By that time, when Robert Royston was engaged to perform landscape architecture for the site, the name had been changed to Olivet Memorial Park.
 The cemetery was acquired by Cypress Lawn Memorial Park in 2020 and renamed to Olivet Gardens.